BusisiwePieterson/NFS-Website-Solution/README.md

 ![image](image/Screenshot_19.png)

-Make sure that the changes will persist on Web Server after reboot by creating mount points.
+Make sure that the changes will persist on the Web Server after reboot by creating mount points.

 Open `sudo vi /etc/fstab` and add the line `<NFS-Server-Private-IP-Address>:/mnt/apps /var/www nfs defaults 0 0
 `

 ![image](image/Screenshot_20.png)

-Install httpd, php and dependencies on webserver1 and configure it.
+Install httpd, php, and dependencies on webserver1 and configure it.

 ```
 sudo yum install httpd -y